Sheep–goat hybrid: Characteristics

 Supposedly, most sheep–goat hybrids die as embryos.
 Hybrid male mammals are often sterile, demonstrating a phenomenon known as Haldane's rule.
 The Haldane phenomenon may apply even when the parent species have the same number of chromosomes, as in most cat-species hybrids.
 It sometimes does not apply when the species chromosome number is different, as in wild horse (chromosome number = 66) with domestic horse (chromosome number = 64) hybrids.
 Hybrid female fertility tends to decrease with increasing divergence in chromosome similarity between parent species.
 Presumably, this is due to mismatch problems during meiosis and the resulting production of eggs with unbalanced genetic complements.
 However, a buck–ewe hybrid born in 2014 died of pregnancy related complications in 2018 raising the question if the parent–species combination has an influence on hybrid fertility.

 Blood transcriptome analysis of a buck–ewe hybrid and its parents revealed significant deviations from previously described imprinting schemes and a higher contribution from the goat genome to the genes expressed in the hybrid's blood.
-Due to the common genome, buck–ewe hybrid share 870 common genes with the maternal goat and 368 genes with the paternal sheep.
+Due to the common genome, buck–ewe hybrid share 870 common genes with the paternal goat and 368 genes with the maternal sheep.